 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 28.01.2025

+Area of Law: LTA Dispute (Force Majeure)

 The Appellate Tribunal for Electricity held that the acquisition of the Appellant's project land by the Central Government and the cancellation of the Appellant's captive coal mine by the Supreme Court constituted force majeure events that frustrated the underlying purpose of the Long-Term Access Agreement (LTAA) dated 14.03.2012, rendering the Appellant's performance under the agreement impossible.
 The Tribunal set aside the impugned order of the Central Electricity Regulatory Commission, discharged the Appellant from its obligations under the LTAA, and directed the refund of the bank guarantee amount along with interest.
 The Appellant was also held not liable for any relinquishment charges related to the alleged stranded assets.